Skip to main content

 How far back does meeting history go?

 Granola shows upcoming meetings (typically the next 7 days in “Coming up”) and your past notes in the app.
+Granola only has notes from meetings where you actively used it to take notes — it does not retroactively import or create notes from past calendar events.
 How far back you can see past notes depends on your plan: on the Basic (free) plan you only have access to the last 30 days in the app; on Business or Enterprise you have full history.
-We don’t fetch or list calendar events from the distant past — the app is built around upcoming and recent meetings and the notes you’ve taken.

 Duplicate calendar events or duplicate notes

 If the same meeting appears twice in “Coming up” or you get two notes for one meeting, it’s usually because the meeting exists in more than one calendar (e.g. your calendar and a shared copy).
-Toggle off the duplicate calendar in Settings > Calendar if you don’t need it, or ignore the duplicate — you can delete or merge notes as needed.
+Toggle off the duplicate calendar in Settings > Calendar if you don’t need it, or ignore the duplicate — you can delete the duplicate note.